bdew-hnh/hafen-client/README.md

 * Option to always show the long tooltip on items
 * Option to show plant and tree growth stages
 * Option to show damage on objects
-* Option to selectively hide trees, plants, fences and houses
+* Option to selectively hide trees, bushes, plants, fences and houses
 * Option to hide flavour objects - reduces CPU utilization (taken from romovs client)
 * Option to disable dynamic lights
 * Option to show object (mine supports, etc.) radius (based on romovs client)